Paulnolan90/p1-scoutinggroup/README.md

 ## Project Goals

 ### User Goals
-- Finding a restaurant that offers a nice atmosphere and good food.
+- Finding a scout group for their child.
-- See a full menu with clear pricing.
+- See a full list of age groups within the troop.
-- Find information about the restaurant.
+- Find information about what those groups do.
-- Find the location of the restaurant
+- Find the location of the scout den.
+- submit a form for with their details.

 ### Site Owner Goals
-- Increase in the number of customers.
+- Increase awarness of a scout group in Ballinteer.
-- Promote the bussines.
+- Make it easier to share information with parents.
-- Provide a way for new and existing customers to contact the buissnes.
+- Provide a way for new parents to contact the group.
-- Provide essential information about the bussines to customers.
+- Provide information to new parents/kids on what we do.

 ## User Experience

 ### Target Audience
-- People looking for a place to dine at
+- People looking for something new for their kids that isnt sport.
-- People looking to order take away
+- People looking to find information on ballinteer scouts.
-- Groups of people looking for a place to carter a event
-- Small to medium wedding parties
+- People trying to find our location.

 ## Features